canonical/lxd/doc/api-extensions.md

 ## `trust_ca_certificates`
 This allows for checking client certificates trusted by the provided CA (`server.ca`).
-It can be enabled by setting `core.trust_ca_certificates` to true.
+It can be enabled by setting `core.trust_ca_certificates` to `true`.
-If enabled, it will perform the check, and bypass the trusted password if true.
+If enabled, it will perform the check, and bypass the trusted password if `true`.
 An exception will be made if the connecting client certificate is in the provided CRL (`ca.crl`).
 In this case, it will ask for the password.